FJELSTUL ART LECTURE |

 Arts Complex Courtyard, FGCU Campus |

-organization, Interfaith Charities of South Lee.
-As always, there will be handmade
+partner organization, Interfaith Charities of South Lee.
+The Empty Bowls formula for

 For further information please contact: Patricia Fay at (239) 590-7229; pfay@fgcu.edu